-3.5 REMOTE VOLTAGE PROGRAMMING
+3.7 REMOTE VOLTAGE PROGRAMMING

 Remote voltage programming configuration is used for applications that require the output voltage be programmed (controlled) from a remote source.
-An external 4-20mA current source or external voltage source may be used as a programming device.

 When using remote voltage programming, a shielded, twisted-pair, hookup wire is recommended to prevent noise interference with programming signals.

-3.5.1 EXTERNAL VOLTAGE PROGRAMMING USING A 4-20MA CURRENT SOURCE
+3.7.1 EXTERNAL VOLTAGE PROGRAMMING USING A 4-20MA CURRENT SOURCE

-The current source coefficient for remote voltage programming is 16mA/100% of rated output voltage with respect AGND (terminal 9 on digital option board, terminal 20 on SG compatible option board, or terminal 5 on EtherCAT Option Board).
-The programming current from terminal V_PROG (terminal 12 on digital option board, terminal 15 on SG compatible option board, or terminal 9 on EtherCAT Option Board) should be a 4-20mA current source.
+The current source coefficient for remote voltage programming is 16mA/100% of rated output voltage with respect to AGND (terminal 9).
+The programming current from terminal V_PROG (terminal 12) should be a 4-20mA current source.
 This yields a coefficient of 1.0% of rated output voltage for each 0.16mA.

-See Figure 3-9 to Figure 3-11 for connection requirements.
+See Figure 3-5 for connection requirements.

-Figure 3-9.
+Figure 3-5.
 Remote Voltage Programming Using Current Source (Digital Option Board)